 Several years ago I experienced the futility of adult interference in a toddler power struggle when I brought my daughter to her friend’s house to play.
 The girls both wanted a particular doll.
 The girl’s kind-hearted mother couldn’t bear to see them fight, so she offered my daughter a replacement toy, a stuffed turtle.
 Then both girls wanted the turtle, so she brought something else.
 She brought toy after toy to the girls, and they continued to fight over each new toy.
 Finally, after tears and yelling, the girls finished their rivalry, abandoned all the toys and went out in the yard to play, friends again.

 So, how do we teach children to share with others?

 First, by modeling generosity.
 For example, saying to a child, “You’re reaching for my crackers.
 Here, I’ll share some with you.”
 Or, “Let’s share this umbrella.”

 Second, when our child demonstrates generosity we acknowledge it.
 “It was kind of you to share those blocks with Robert.”

 Most importantly, we must be patient and trust that our child will learn to share in time.

 No parent feels comfortable when their child takes from another, holds on to toys that another wants to use, or seems upset because another child will not share with him.
 But these situations usually look far worse from our point-of-view than they do from our child’s.
 When we unnecessarily intervene in a struggle by insisting that a child shares, we rob him of a social learning experience.
-And when we insist that our child shares before he can truly understand what it means, we risk making ‘share’ a bad word.
-A child shares when he begins to feel empathy for others, empathy modeled through a parent’s patience and trust in him.
+And when we insist that our children share before they can truly understand what that means, we risk making “share” a bad word.
+Children share when they begin to feel empathy for others, empathy modeled through a parent’s patience and trust in them.